veritrans/logo/README.md

 ## What can I do with this

-You can save and use the logo on your online store
+You can save and use the logo on your online store.
+For larger file, refer to logo folder.

 ## Here the List